sadoe3/sadoe3.github.io/_posts/Fundamentals/Design Patterns/Structural Patterns/2024-01-22-patterns-Proxy.md

 // this code exists for test purpose only
 // this is not related to Proxy pattern struct Position { unsigned x, y; };
-enum class MonsterType { Minion, General, Boss, LastMonsterType};
+enum class MonsterType { Minion, General, Boss, LastMonsterType };

 // Subject
 class GameObject {